 Align the top of the outside shelf unit with the top of the center shelf unit.
 Make sure the top is level.
 Then drive screws through the hanging cleat into wall studs to support it.
 Center the decorative brackets under the shelf and attach them to the wall studs with screws.

 We stained and varnished the shelf units and the moldings that go on top before installing them.
-If you need help with this part of the project, there’s a ton of good information on staining and painting wood.
 Whether you’re staining or painting the shelves, plan to apply a final coat of finish after they’re installed and the moldings are put on.
 That will allow you to fill the nail and screw head holes and cover them with a coat of paint or varnish.

 To get ready for the installation, mark the center of the bed with a piece of masking tape.
 If you have a headboard, mark the height.
 Then move the bed out of the way.
 Use a stud finder or some other method to locate the studs and mark them with tape.
 Then determine how high you want the center shelves to be.
 We chose to position the shelves a few inches above the headboard, which in our case was 60 in. above the floor.
 This is a good height to allow headroom for sitting up in most beds.
 Draw a level pencil line at your chosen height.
 Align the plywood ledger (L) with the mark, center it on the bed location and fasten it to the studs with trim-head screws.
 Now it’s easy to install the center shelf unit by resting it on the cleat.
 Before you screw the center shelf unit to the studs (Photo 9), make sure the ends are lined up with the plywood ledger and the sides are perfectly plumb.

 Next install the two outside shelf units by lining up the tops and screwing through the hanging strip (D) into the studs (Photo 10).
 Connect the shelf units with 8 1-1/4-in. trim-head screws.